-Free Lightroom Workflow Presets for Portrait Photographers
+Free LR Workflow Presets for Portrait Photographers

 Adobe Lightroom is an incredibly powerful tool for processing large numbers of digital photographs.
 The real strength of Lightroom is its ability to automate the tedious task of processing with presets.
 Let’s face it, processing 100s or even 1000s of proofs is no fun!

 As a portrait and wedding photographer, I have developed a set of Lightroom Workflow Presets to quickly process large groups of raw images.
 With just a few clicks, these presets fine-tune color balance, boost saturation and vibrance, sharpen (for portraits) and correct lens distortions.
 You can also finesse the clarity (i.e. soften skin), recover lost highlights and reset vignettes.
 Using these presets you can click through the most common raw processing adjustments in just a few seconds!

 These are not creative presets – they are even better!
 These presets are designed to help automate the task of processing large numbers of portrait photographs and speed up your workflow.
 Grab the presets below and then jump to the next section to learn how to use them.